mapikit/meta-system-docs/docs/architecture/flows.md

 ### Runtime details

-In order to avoid a single module being executed multiple times din a case where it is a dependency for multiple other functions, Meta-System caches the result of each function.
+In order to avoid a single module being executed multiple times in a case where it is a dependency for multiple other functions, Meta-System caches the result of each function.
 In other words: A function is only executed once, given if that it is a same key being required twice.